CitrineInformatics/citrine-python/docs/source/getting_started/basic_functionality.rst

 Controlling Flow
 ----------------

-It is often useful to know when a resource has completed validating, especially when subsequent lines of code relies on the resource.
+It is often useful to know when a resource has completed validating, especially when subsequent lines of code involve the validated resource.
 The ``wait_while_validating`` function will pause execution of the script until the resource has successfully validated.

 .. code-block:: python